 DIY Tips On Eye Safety

-DIY causes more than 20,000 eye accidents every year - one every 25 minutes.Many of these lead to the loss of an eye or permanent blindness.
+DIY causes more than 30,000 eye injuries every year.
 So it's crucial to know how to stop accidents and what to do when one happens.

 • Check that you know how to tackle the job before you start - If in doubt, call out an expert.